-If you or a loved one is battling drug abuse, you aren’t alone.
+If you, or a loved one, are battling drug abuse, you aren’t alone.
 There are numerous people in America dealing with addiction.

 Here are a few statistics to give you an overview of the state of drug addiction:

 - In 2017, over 19.7 million adults in America suffered from drug abuse.

 - Alcohol use is responsible for 5.1% of the global disease burden and injury.

 - Alcoholism leads to 13.5% of all deaths among individuals aged between 20-39 years.

 - More than 38% of adults suffering from drug abuse in 2017 were from illicit drug use disorder.